mtvee/ci-wiki/README.md

 CI-Wiki
 ======

-This is a very simple wiki written with codeigniter.
+This is a very simple wiki written with CodeIgniter.
 It is meant to be a demonstration and not *production* code; something that can be learned from and possibly to build your own wiki.
+I converted my localhost braindump wiki from DocuWiki to this so it is usable as is.

-There seems to be a lack of wiki code for CI so I though I would put this up in the hope it may help someone just starting.
+Another wiki, yeah, I know, but I couldn't find much for a simple wiki with CodeIgniter so I though I would put this up in the hope it may help someone just starting.
 Comments are welcome!

 At the moment it is missing some very important things that you need to be aware of...

-  * there is no authentication so the wiki is wide open. *Don't run this on a production server*
+  * the authentication is limited to one user (check config/wiki_settings.php)
-  * it requires MySQL (it would be nice to optionally use disk too)
+  * it requires MySQL for pages (it would be nice to optionally use disk too)
   * PHP 5+ only
   * Flat namespace
   * there is no documentation (erm...)